 Fire hazards pose significant threats, and all our staff are thoroughly briefed on our Fire Safety Guidelines.
 Newly joined employees also receive comprehensive orientation on the work safety procedures of the Group.

-The Group complied with all the relevant laws and regulations that have a significant impact on the Group relating to health and safety during the reporting year in all material aspects.
+The Group complied with all the relevant laws and regulations that have a significant impact on the Group relating to health and safety during the year ended 31st March 2021.